netxms/netxms-doc/admin/object-management.rst

 are also unmanaged/managed.
 In unmanaged state :term:`metrics <Metric>` are not collected and no pols are scheduled.

-Node can be deleted from NetXMS by :guilabel:`Delete` menu item.
+Node can be deleted from |product_name| by :guilabel:`Delete` menu item.
 Node is not deleted synchronously, but it is scheduled node deletion.
 While node deletion all data bout this node is also collected(like metrics).